epfl-ada/ada-2023-project-datababes/README.md

 ```

 ## TA Questions
-- library definition: Currently we did a manual research to create our library.
-We might get more adapted results by first running an analysis of the reviews to create the word library, and then using it to analyse the dataset.
-But we are not sure if this might lead in a wrong direction.
+- Dictionary definition: Currently we did a manual research to create our own Dictionary.
+We might get more adapted results by first creating an occurence matrix to create the Dictionary, and then using it to analyse the dataset.
+But we are not sure if this might lead into a wrong direction.
 - Popularity is related to the number of unique users that rate the beer.
 We want to limit the effect of a small but very communicative fan group from having too much of an impact on the rating of a beer and develop a threshold limit per user and beer.
 What do you think about this consideration and how should we integrate this ?

 <!--